radioactivedecay/radioactivedecay/docs/source/usage.rst

 Inventory arithmetic
 --------------------

-You can add different inventories together to create a new inventory with all the contents:
+You can add the conents of different inventories together to create a new
+inventory:

 .. code-block:: python3